7 Business Energy Procurement Tips and Tricks as a Guide

 7 Energy Procurement Tips and Tricks

 2.Compare the market.
 Although suppliers are increasing their prices, the market is extremely competitive and so suppliers are under pressure to keep prices down in order to gain new and keep existing business.
-Compare business energy across the full range of both large and small energy suppliers (or outsourcing the practice) to ensure you get the best deal on business energy.
+Compare business energy across the full range of both large and small energy suppliers (or outsource the practice) to ensure you get the best deals.

 4.Check your bills.
 And check them carefully.
 We uncover billing errors every month for our clients and so it's safe to say that you shouldn't just assume that they're correct.
 If you've never spotted a billing error; you're probably not checking hard enough.